jlcmes/RobotC-VEX-Bilingual-Commands/README.md

 # ENGLISH README

-Bilingual RobotC EDR template with commands in Spanish and English that made easier to code for the Clawbot and the Testbed.
+Bilingual RobotC EDR template with commands in Spanish and English that makes easy to code for the Clawbot and the Testbed.

-This template is preconfigured for the same elements that the Testbed of the POE PLTW program, but only with only two changes:
+This template is preconfigured with the same elements that the POE PLTW Testbed, but with two improvements to make it cheaper:
-* it has no flashlight
+* no flashlight (you can always add it after)
-* motors left and right are connected to motor ports 1 and 10 (you do not need motor controllers!)
+* motors left and right are connected to motor ports 1 and 10 (you do not need extra motor controllers anymore!)

-This is a work in progress, but you can check in this video how it works! https://www.youtube.com/watch?v=J2ObpWRXe2s
+IMPORTANT: This is a work in progress, but it works, check this video: https://www.youtube.com/watch?v=J2ObpWRXe2s

 ## HOW TO USE THE SPANISH COMMANDS ON YOUR CODE: